In Exercises 59–62, use a calculator to find the value of the acu... | Channels for Pearson+

 Textbook QuestionTextbook Question

-In Exercises 59–62, use a calculator to find the value of the acute angle θ in radians, rounded to three decimal places. cos θ = 0.4112
+In Exercises 59–62, use a calculator to find the value of the acute angle θ in radians, rounded to three decimal places. tan θ = 0.4169

 Verified Solution